blakevanlan/insist/README.md

-insist.nullable(type) // used for creating a nullable type insist.optional() // used for creating an optional type insist.anything() // used for a type that can be anything
+insist.nullable(type) // used for creating a nullable type insist.optional() // used for creating an optional type insist.anything() // used for a type that can be anything insist.type() // used for a type that expects a type insist.enum(SomeEnumObject) // used for creating an enum type
 ```

 ## Changelist
+#### 1.2.0
+* Added browser support, now exports to window.insist when module doesn't exist
+* Added option support
+* Added isDisabled option to explicitly enable or disable (useful for browser environments)

 #### 1.1.0
 * Added support for checking for types (insist.type)
 * Added support for enums